luckypoem/moesocks/README.md

 ## Enable TFO in your OS runtime.

-On Linux 3.7+, to check the availability of TFO using:
+On Linux 3.7+, to check the availability of TFO:

     cat /proc/sys/net/ipv4/tcp_fastopen